NativeScript/nativescript-angular-guide/src/chapters/chapter3.md

 <img alt="Terminal showing the word hello logged" src="images/chapter3/terminal-1.png" class="plain">

 > **TIP**:
-> * In NativeScript you can find a list of events available in the appropriate UI element’s API documentation.
+> * You can find a list of events available for each UI element on its API documentation page.
 For instance, the [button element’s API documentation](http://docs.nativescript.org/ApiReference/ui/button/Button) lists its `tap` event.
 > * The Angular 2 docs have a helpful [cheat sheet](https://angular.io/docs/ts/latest/guide/cheatsheet.html) that includes the various syntaxes available when building templates.
 Don’t worry too much about knowing how all these work at the moment; we’ll progressively introduce the most common syntaxes in this guide.

 With the `tap` event in place, you now have a way of tying the UI elements in your template to your TypeScript code.
 To make a login page actually work though, we need to introduce one other way of connecting a template to code: data binding.